 As WordPress is installed on so many different setups, to make things run properly, WordPress developers implemented this pseudo cron system that helps run scheduling jobs such as:

 - Checking for theme & plugin updates

 - Sending pingbacks

-Unlike regular cron jobs, which run at a specific time based on the server settings, the WP-Cron function runs every time someone visits the WordPress powered website.
-This makes a WordPress site run properly on different kinds of server setups because it eliminates a lot of server-specific requirements.
+Unlike regular cron jobs, which run at a specific time based on the server settings, the WP-Cron function runs every time someone visits the WordPress-powered website.
+This allows a WordPress site to run properly on different kinds of server setups because a lot of server-specific requirements are eliminated.

 On every page load, WordPress checks if there is a need for WP-Cron to run.
 If there is a need, then it tries to make a request over HTTP to the wp-cron.php file.
 The reason to call wp-cron.php is that some jobs might take more time and the user requesting the WordPress page cannot be made to wait.
 Calling the wp-cron.php helps keep the WP-Cron function running as a separate process in the background without delaying the page load time for the user.

 Once the WP-Cron function starts, it continues to run until all the required jobs are completed or until it reaches an execution time as set in the server configuration.

 The most common reason for feeds not importing automatically is a stuck cron system.

 We’ve seen it time and again.
 WP RSS Aggregator would be set up perfectly but all the importing cron jobs are getting stuck, thus resulting in no imported items/posts.

 How can you determine if you are having problems with cron?
 Easy, download and install WP Crontrol, a free plugin from the WordPress.org plugin repository.
 Then head to Tools > Cron Events and you will see a list of cron jobs.
 This is how a normal cron job list should look like: